sugarkube/sugarkube/ROADMAP.md

 **0.6.0**:
 * Implement cache diffing
 * Implement SOTs to enable cluster diffing
+* Implement cluster diffing so we can install only those kapps that need installing and to destroy those that need removing

 **0.7.0**:
 User-friendliness/ergonomics:
 * Add a default config file with the usual platform-dependent search paths